NixOS/nix/doc/manual/src/package-management/binary-cache-substituter.md

 The option `substituters` tells Nix to use this binary cache in addition to your default caches, such as <https://cache.nixos.org>.
-Thus, for any path in the closure of Firefox, Nix will first check if the path is available on the server `avalon` or another binary caches.
+Thus, for any path in the closure of Firefox, Nix will first check if the path is available on the binary caches, in order of priority (the priority of cache.nixos.org is 40).
 If not, it will fall back to building from source.

 You can also tell Nix to always use your binary cache by adding a line to the `nix.conf` configuration file like this: